parallel18computing/reports/README.md

+-
 # reports

-This repository contains two articles related to NER project and Ngrams project offered in this repository.
+This repository contains two articles related to `NER project` and `N-grams project` offered in this repository.

 They include:
 - implemention details